Trusts

 TGT delegation

 Kerberos unconstrained delegation (KUD) allows a service configured for it to impersonate (almost) any user on any other service.
-This is a dangerous feature to configure, that won't be explained into much details here as the Kerberos, Kerberos delegations and Kerberos unconstrained delegations pages already cover it.
+This is a dangerous feature to configure, that won't be explained into many details here as the Kerberos, Kerberos delegations and Kerberos unconstrained delegations pages already cover it.

 Kerberos unconstrained delegations could be abused across trusts to take control over any resource of the trusting domain, including the domain controller, as long as the trusted domain is compromised.
 This relies on the delegation of TGT across trusts, which can be disabled.